devowlio/wp-react-starter/docs/advanced/create-add-on.md

 You have to replace `wp-reactjs-multi-starter` and `wp-reactjs-starter` with your names.
 {% endhint %}

+## Provide public PHP API

+If you aim to provide a public PHP API to your WordPress users you mostly create prefixed functions, for example `wp_rml_get_object()`.
+This is a recommend way but you should not create too much functions, furthermore work with factory functions and let the user work with class instances.
+Never mind, usually all PHP files in your plugin are scoped but there is one exception: `plugins/*/src/inc/api/**/*.php` files.
+Create all your public functions there and they will be available in the global scope.

 ## Deploy types to npmjs.com

 Perhaps it can be interesting making types available to third-party developers so they are able to extend your plugin.
 For this, you need to do the following: